Vagrantfile is how VVV configures Vagrant, but it can be extended with a

 The next step is to mount the various VVV folders inside the VM machine with the dedicated settings for the various VM providers.

-The final steps are to define the provision scripts, settings for the various plugins and provisions for some utilities and tools like the VVV dashboard.
+The final steps are to define the provision scripts, settings for the various plugins and provisions for some extensions and tools like the VVV dashboard.

 VVV includes the ability to extend the vagrant file with custom files.
 By placing a